 The restaurant industry is a highly competitive industry.
 Analyze the competition in your area.
 Identify and create a list of all the restaurants in your vicinity both with similar concepts and those with an entirely different concept catering to a different target audience altogether.
 Study each of your competitor in detail:

 - The kind of cuisine they serve

 - The strengths and weaknesses of your competitors.

 - Their growth rate

 You should also check their website, reviews on their pages, and their other social media profiles to get a comprehensive view of their business.

 A SWOT (Strength, Weakness, Opportunity, and Threats) Analysis must be included in your Restaurant Business Plan as it helps you identify all factors that can impact your restaurant.

-a) Strength- Focus on the key strengths that distinguishes you from your competitors.
-Something that you do better than anyone else- it could be your food, your competitive pricing, prime location, superior service, low-cost resources etc.
+a) Strength- Focus on the key strengths that distinguish you from your competitors.
+Something that you do better than anyone else- it could be your food, your competitive pricing, prime location, superior service, low-cost resources, etc.

-c) Opportunity- Opportunities are upcoming trends in the market that your competition has failed to capitalize.
+c) Opportunity- Opportunities are upcoming trends in the market that your competition has failed to capitalize on.
 If you are able to spot and exploit these opportunities at the right time, it can help you leverage your restaurant’s growth.

 d) Threats- Threats are external factors that you have no control over yet they can affect your business.
-It could be anything from new competition or a shortage of supplies to The best way to deal with threats is to have a contingency plan in place.
+It could be anything from new competition, a shortage of supplies, or a natural disaster.
+The best way to deal with threats is to have a contingency plan in place.